f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

     appliance-1(config-sw-component-lacpd)#

-Changing the Software Componenet Log Levels via webUI
+Changing the Software Component Log Levels via webUI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Currently F5OS webUI’s logging levels can be configured for local logging, and remote logging servers can be added.
 The **Software Component Log Levels** can be changed to have additional logging information sent to the local log.
 The remote logging has its own **Severity** level which will ultimately control the maximum level of all messages going to a remote log server regardless of the individual Component Log Levels.
 This will allow for more information to be logged locally for debug purposes, while keeping remote logging to a minimum.
 If you would like to have more verbose information going to the remote logging host, you can raise its severity to see additional messages.